jameshibbard/blog/_posts/2013-01-23-simple-javascript-debugging-with-chromes-console.md

 comments: false
 ---

-All to often of late, I have seen people having trouble trying to debug some JavaScript or other.
+All too often of late, I have seen people having trouble trying to debug some JavaScript or other.

 Some were stumped by the white screen of death which confronted them the minute their script failed silently, whilst others were trying to debug their program using an alert dialogue box (a truly tedious process).